 |120 gallons||90 gallons|

-A wash tank made from a 55 gallon drum will only hold 35 gallons making a 50 gallon water heater the biggest you can use with one wash tank.
-The 40 gallon water heaters are the least expensive and most commonly found.
-With their 25 gallon batches you only need one 5 gallon carboy for the methoxide.
-40 and 50 gallon water heaters seem to be the most commonly chosen for processors.
+A wash tank made from a 55-gallon drum only holds about 35 gallons of biodiesel and still have room for your wash water.
+So, a 50-gallon water heater is the biggest you can use with a drum based wash tank.
+The 40-gallon water heaters are the least expensive and most commonly found.
+With their 25-gallon batches, you only need one 5-gallon carboy for the methoxide.
+40 and 50-gallon water heaters seem to be the most commonly chosen for processors.

-Sometimes the local hardware stores will sell you a damaged or returned water heater at reduced cost.
+Sometimes the local hardware stores have damaged or returned water heaters at a reduced price.
 These are a good way to save money.
 Call all the hardware stores in your area to find one.
-It may not be exactly what you want, but it will probably work for you.

 Used Water Heaters

-You can save several hundred dollars by using a used water heater.
-They are typically removed when they are filled with mineral deposits or when they start leaking.
-Many times they can be found in a special section of the local dump or waste transfer station.
-Plumbers will also give them away since they have to pay someone to dispose of the old ones.
-Some plumbers will have them stacked up out back like cordwood.
-The disadvantage to a used water heater is that it can take a day or two to unseize the plumbing and clean it out.
+You can save several hundred dollars with a used water heater.
+People typically remove them when they fill with mineral deposits or when they start leaking.
+Many times, they can be found in a special section of the local dump or waste transfer station.
+Plumbers are quick to give them away since they have to pay someone to dispose of the old ones.
+Some plumbers have them stacked up out back like cordwood.
+The disadvantage of a used water heater is that it can take a day or two to remove old seized up plumbing and to clean it out.
 Then once you have cleaned it up, it may leak and not be usable.
-This is why I personally will only use a new water heater.
-I don't want to risk one or more days preping a water heater that leaks.
+I only use new water heaters.
+I do not want to risk one or more days preparing a water heater that leaks.

-Once you find a supply it's time to go shopping.
+Once you find a supply, it is time to go shopping.
 First, only look at electric water heaters.
-In some parts of the country they are rare used because only apartment complexes will use them.
-Make sure the hot and cold water inlet and outlet are on the top.
+In some parts of the country, only apartment complexes use them, making used electric water heaters hard to find.
+Make sure the hot and cold-water inlet and outlet are on the top.
 Open the lower thermostat housing cover and look for rust on the thermostat screws and element.
 Find the one with the least rust.
-Also make sure you have one with screw in elements as the screw in elements are easy to find in a wide assortment of sizes.
+Also, make sure you have one with screw in elements as the screw in elements are easy to find in a wide assortment of sizes.

 You also want one that has a usable outer sheet metal housing.
 Try to avoid those with huge amounts of rust on the bottom and those with big rust holes in the sides.

-Once you find one, you will need to take it home, strip off all the old plumbing fittings and clean out the inside.
-Taking out the fittings may require a really big cheater bar or even a chisel as time is a great glue.
-All those plumbing holes make good places to stick a the end of a garden hose or pressure washer into.
+Once you find one, you need to take it home, strip off all the old plumbing fittings and clean out the inside.
+Taking out the fittings may require a really big cheater bar or even a chisel, as time is a great glue.
+All those plumbing holes make good places to stick the end of a garden hose or pressure washer.
 There may be some big mineral deposit clumps that may need to be broken up with a metal rod.

-Test for leaks by plugging all the holes.
-Screw the elements into place.
+Test for leaks by plugging all the holes and filling with water.
+Start by screwing the elements into place.
 Plug all the holes with pipe plugs, or anything handy.
-Two holes on the top need to be fitted with ball valves.
-You will need a garden hose to pipe thread adapter to attach a garden hose to one of the valves.
+Mount a ball valve on each of the two holes on top of the water heater.
+Put a garden hose to pipe thread adapter on one of the valves and attach a garden hose.
 Open both valves and fill the tank to within 6 inches of the top.
 Close the vent valve and let the pressure build up in the tank.
-Once the water stops flowing close the valve the hose is attached on.
+Once the water stops flowing, close the valve attached to the hose.

-Let it sit pressurized over night.
-A water puddle on the ground will tell you that you have a leak below the water level.
+Let it sit pressurized overnight.
+A water puddle on the ground indicates you that your tank leaks below the water level.
 Open the vent valve slowly.
 It should release pressure or blow air out of the tank.
-If it does not or instead sucks air into the tank then you have a leak.
+If it does not, or instead sucks air into the tank, then your tank is leaking.
 Place your thumb over the hole when you open the valve and feel if the tank is blowing air out or sucking it in.

-If you have a leak you need to tighten all your plugs and fittings and try again.
-I have never seen a leaking hot water heater, only leaking fittings.
-This process takes about a day to find, clean and test the water heater and will save you the cost of buying a new one.
+If your tank leaks, tighten all your plugs and fittings and try again.
+This process takes a couple of days to find, clean and test the water heater and saves you the cost of buying a new one.